What are B Corps?

 Can start-ups become B Corps?
 Yes (Start-ups (operational for less than 12 months) can earn a temporary Pending B certification, which is valid for 12 months, while they pursue the steps to full certification.
 Click here to find out more about Pending B certification.

 Is this a US thing?

-B Corps are currently active in 43 different countries around the world.
-35% of all B Corps are outside the US.
-And with regional hubs in Canada, South America, Australia & New Zealand, Europe and the UK, this reach continues to fuel the momentum of a truly global movement.
+B Corps are currently active in 60 different countries around the world.
+Over 60% of all B Corps are outside North America.
+And with regional hubs in Canada, South America, East Africa, Australia & New Zealand, Europe and the UK, this reach continues to fuel the momentum of a truly global movement.

 What does this look like in the UK?

 B Lab UK is the charity coordinating B Corp activity in the UK.
 B Lab UK has been incorporated as a not for profit company limited by guarantee.
 It received charitable status from the Charity Commission in November 2015.